OBS Game Capture Black Screen: How to Fix

-The situation when OBS displays a black screen instead of an image when launching a source is familiar to many streamers.
-The program is running, the scene is active, but the game is not displayed in the preview, recording, or stream.
-Essentially, OBS studio continues to work, but the game simply doesn't show.
+A situation where a black screen appears instead of an image when launching a source in OBS is familiar to many streamers.
+The program is running, the scene is active, but the game doesn't display in preview, recording, or stream.
+Essentially, OBS Studio continues to work, but the game simply doesn't show.

-The additional difficulty is that the problem may not appear immediately.
-Sometimes the screen seems to be working, but turns black when switching scenes or starting recording.
-The streamer may not notice the failure in time, especially if OBS is minimized or on another monitor.
-Therefore, it's important to always check how exactly the image is displayed before going live.
+Additional complexity is that the problem may not appear immediately.
+Sometimes the screen seems to work but becomes black when switching scenes or starting recording.
+The streamer may not see the failure in time, especially if OBS is minimized or on another monitor.
+Therefore, it's important to always check how exactly the image displays before going live.

 Main Causes of Black Screen in OBS Game Capture

-The problem of black screen appearing in OBS almost always has a specific cause related to system or source settings.
+The black screen problem in OBS almost always has a specific cause related to system or source settings.
 It's important to understand where it comes from before trying to configure and fix the situation.

 Main causes: